banerjek/folio_circrules_test/README.md

 2. Click the green **Code** button
 3. Select **Download ZIP**
 4. Save the file to your computer
-5. Extract the ZIP file
-   - On Windows: Right-click → Extract All
-   - On macOS: Double-click the ZIP file

 After extraction, you should have a folder containing the repository files.

----

-## 2. Verify Required Files

-Open the extracted folder and confirm it contains:

-- `manifest.json` (required)
-- `chrome.js` (or other files referenced in the manifest)

-Also check:
-- `manifest.json` includes `"manifest_version": 2` or `3` (3 is recommended)
-- All files referenced inside `manifest.json` exist in the folder

----

-## 3. Open Chrome Extensions Page
+## 2. Open Chrome Extensions Page

 1. Open Google Chrome
 2. In the address bar, go to: chrome://extensions/
-3. Turn on **Developer mode** using the toggle in the top right corner
+3. Turn on **Developer mode** using the toggle in the top right corner or by pressing F12

 ---

-## 4. Load the Extension
+## 3. Load the Extension

 1. Click the **Load unpacked** button
 2. In the file picker, select the extracted repository folder (the one containing `manifest.json`)